-A detailed discussion of excluded income is provided in Chapter 6, Part without verification, the PHA would not be able to determine whether the income is to be excluded.
-For example: If a family's 16 year old has a job at a fast food restaurant, the PHA will confirm that PHA records verify the child's age but will not require third-party verification of the amount earned.
+A detailed discussion of excluded income is provided in Chapter 6, Part I. The PHA must obtain verification for income exclusions only if, without verification, the PHA would not be able to determine whether the income is to be excluded.
+For example: If a family's 16 year old has a job at a fast food restaurant, the PHA will confirm that

+PHA records verify the child's age but will not require third-party verification of the amount earned.
 However, if a family claims the earned income disallowance for a source of income, both the source and the income must be verified.